BrickerFixer/TurnableNew/README.md

 Turnable is a player that allows users to play files from network with streaming over HTTP.
 It uses ExoPlayer2 as it's base and has a pretty slick design.
 ## Why does this thing exist...
 This was created as a final project for a Samsung Innovation Campus IT School course.
 Pretty fun thing to do, let me say!

+This branch is the branch with experimental changes done to the UI design and features that are not finished/not gonna make it to the release.
 ## Thanks to...
 [Morhetz](https://github.com/morhetz) for his amazing [gruvbox color scheme](https://github.com/morhetz/gruvbox)